Placeholder-Software/Dissonance/docs/Tutorials/Custom-Networking.md

         }
         else if (Mode != NetworkMode.None)
         {
-            //Network is not active, so make sure Dissonance is not active too Stop();
+            //Network is not active, make sure Dissonance is not active Stop();
         }
     }